Wally Joyner: California Angels

-During his rookie season with the California Angels, Joyner became a fan favorite and briefly inspired a sensation in which Anaheim Stadium was dubbed "Wally World".
-The film National Lampoon's Vacation had featured a fictional theme park by that name, and the Angels' proximity to Disneyland may also have helped inspire the moniker.
-Additionally, ESPN announcer Chris Berman famously called him Wally "Absorbine" Joyner, a nickname that stuck.
+During his rookie season with the California Angels, Joyner became a fan favorite and briefly inspired a sensation in which Anaheim Stadium was dubbed "Wally World", after the fictional theme park in the film National Lampoon's Vacation.
+ESPN announcer Chris Berman called him Wally "Absorbine" Joyner, a nickname that stuck.

-Joyner was the starting first baseman in the 1986 All-Star Game, becoming the first rookie to be voted into the All-Star Game by the fans.
+Joyner was the starting first baseman in the 1986 All-Star Game.
 Joyner tied Darryl Strawberry for first place in that year's Home Run Derby.

 When the Angels met the New York Yankees in a game in August 1986, a fan threw a knife at Joyner.
 Joyner was grazed on the left arm by the butt end of the weapon, escaping injury.

 Joyner broke up two no-hit bids in the ninth during the 1986 season.
 Against the Texas Rangers on June 16, he foiled Charlie Hough's bid with a single with one out in the ninth, scoring Jack Howell (who had reached on a three-base error) to tie the game at 1–1.
 Joyner, whose hit would be the Angels' only one of the game, eventually scored the winning run on Orlando Mercado's passed ball for a 2–1 Angels victory.
 Against the Detroit Tigers on August 20, Joyner broke up Walt Terrell's bid for a no-hitter by doubling with two out in the ninth; this would also be the Angels only hit in losing to the Tigers 3–0.

 Joyner and the Angels advanced to the 1986 American League Championship Series, where they came within one strike of reaching the franchise's first World Series.
 In game 3 of the series, Joyner was running home on an infield hit, and as he stepped on home plate, he unknowingly opened up a previously unseen staph infection on his shin, which led to him having to be hospitalized and miss the rest of the series.

 At the end of the 1986 season, Joyner was the runner-up in the voting for the Rookie of the Year Award, losing to José Canseco.
 On October 3, 1987, Joyner hit three solo home runs against the Indians in a 12-5 victory on the next to last day of the season.
 He finished the 1987 season with 34 home runs and 117 RBI, both career highs.